Ultimate Mortal Kombat 3: Release

-Like previous Mortal Kombat games, Ultimate Mortal Kombat 3 debuted in arcades.
-It first appeared in select arcades in early November 1995.
+Ultimate Mortal Kombat 3 was first released for North American arcades in early November 1995.
 Arcade owners who already owned Mortal Kombat 3 were provided with the option to upgrade to Ultimate Mortal Kombat 3 at no cost.
-In 2008, the Mortal Kombat series co-creator, designer and producer Ed Boon said that UMK3 is his favorite 2D Mortal Kombat title.
+In 2008, Mortal Kombat series co-creator, designer and producer Ed Boon said that UMK3 was his favorite 2D Mortal Kombat title.
 It was also the last game he has programmed himself.

-Ultimate Mortal Kombat 3 was ported to many home consoles with varying results, including home (Super NES, Genesis and Sega Saturn) and portable consoles (Game Boy Advance and Nintendo DS), the Xbox Live Arcade, and iOS-based mobile devices and mobile phones.
-The game was also bundled with the premium version of Mortal Kombat: Armageddon for the PlayStation 2 and included in compilation release Mortal Kombat Arcade Kollection for the PC, PlayStation 3 and Xbox 360.
+Ultimate Mortal Kombat 3 was ported to many home consoles with varying results, including home (Super NES, Sega Genesis and Saturn) and portable consoles (Game Boy Advance and Nintendo DS), the Xbox 360 (via Xbox Live Arcade), and iOS-based mobile devices and mobile phones.
+A planned port for the PlayStation evolved into Mortal Kombat Trilogy.
+The game was also bundled with the premium version of Mortal Kombat: Armageddon for the PlayStation 2 and included in the compilation Mortal Kombat Arcade Kollection for the PC, PlayStation 3 and Xbox 360.
 The developers and publishers of the various releases included Acclaim Entertainment, Avalanche Software, Electronic Arts, Eurocom, Warner Bros.
 Interactive Entertainment, and Williams Entertainment.
 The later versions usually feature online play and other improvements over the arcade version, and in some cases even 3D graphics.

-A port for the 3DO Interactive Multiplayer was being developed by New Level but was canceled in 1996.
+A port for the 3DO was being developed by New Level, but was canceled in 1996.
 Cited reasons for the cancellation include development delays which pushed the release date too far beyond the peak of Mortal Kombat 3's popularity and the fact that the Mortal Kombat franchise had no established presence on the console.

-Ultimate Mortal Kombat 3 Wave Net
+Ultimate Mortal Kombat 3 WaveNet

-Ultimate Mortal Kombat 3 Wave Net (an abbreviation for Williams Action Video Entertainment Network) was a rare network version of the game that allowed for online multiplayer matches.
-It was tested only in the Chicago and San Francisco areas that used a dedicated T1 line, connected directly to Midway's Chicago headquarters.
-It is highly unlikely that any Wave Net test games were ever released to the public after the infrastructure was dismantled, and so there are no known ROM image dumps of this version.
+Ultimate Mortal Kombat 3 WaveNet (an abbreviation for Williams Action Video Entertainment Network) was a planned network version of the game that allowed for online multiplayer matches.
+It is the only arcade version to feature Noob Saibot as a playable character.
+It was tested only in the Chicago and San Francisco areas, and used a dedicated T1 line connected directly to Midway's Chicago headquarters.
+It is highly unlikely that any WaveNet test games were ever released to the public after the infrastructure was dismantled, and so there are no known ROM image dumps of this version.
 One of the reasons this version was not widely adopted was the cost of T1 lines at the time: the setup cost several thousand dollars per arcade installation, plus a few hundred dollars for each cabinet using the hardware.
 Williams' plan was to use WaveNet to upload new games and game updates, which they would provide to arcade owners for free in exchange for a cut of the games' revenues.
+The WaveNet version received its first full release as part of the Mortal Kombat: Legacy Kollection compilation in 2025.